MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-trace.md

 # Trace function in Power Apps

 Often there is a lot of logic working behind the scenes in an app.
-Sometimes the impact is obvious, for example a control's value or color changing, but sometimes it isn't and it can be difficult to visualize what is happening inside the app.
+Sometimes the impact is obvious, for example a control's value or color changes, confirming the logic operated correctly.
+But sometimes it isn't obvious and it can be difficult to visualize and understand what is happening inside the app.
 Use the **Trace** function to record diagnostic information from behind the scenes, creating a timeline of what actually happened, to better understand how your app is operating and to help debug issues.

 When used in Power Apps, the output from **Trace** appears in the [Power Apps Monitor](/power-apps/maker/monitor-overview) tool along with other app activities.
 If you've allowed your app to send telemetry data to [Azure Application Insights](/power-apps/maker/canvas-apps/application-insights), the **Trace** function can also be used to send information to your Application Insights resource. **Trace** can only be used in [behavior formulas](../imperative.md).

 When used with Test Studio, **Trace** is an optional expression that can be used to provide additional information in your test results from the **OnTestCaseComplete** event. **Trace** event messages are combined with passed and failed assertion messages in the **Traces** table of the **TestCaseResult** record.
 The **Traces** table has two properties, **Message** and **Timestamp**.
 Trace information used in tests will also be recorded in Application Insights.
 Test trace information won't be available in the Monitor tool as the Monitor is connected to the app when it's played from the Power Apps Studio.

 Usually **Trace** returns _true_.
-If _Message_ contains an error, it will be reported as an error in the Power Apps Monitor or App Insights but will otherwise the error will be suppresed by **Trace** in the app.
+If _Message_ contains an error, it will be reported as an error in the Power Apps Monitor or App Insights, but it will not be returned as an error in the app (_true_ will be returned from **Trace**).
 Errors in the other arguments will result in an error being reported to the app.

 ## Syntax